nfulghum/Capstone2/README.md

 * [![Express][Express]][Express-url]
 * [![PostgreSQL][PostgreSQL]][PostgreSQL]

-## Data
+## Powered By

-We will be utilizing two APIs and PostgreSQL to bring this project to life.
+We will be utilizing two APIs paired with our own backend DB to bring this project to life.

 [spoonacular API](https://spoonacular.com/food-api)